Azure/oav/lib/generator/README.md

 ### What does the tool do?
 What issues does the tool catch?

-- Example Generator
-Example Generator generate swagger example according to swagger spec file and real payload records.
+Example Generator generates swagger examples according to swagger spec file.

 #### Command usage: